 The Impact of Endothall on the Aquatic Plant Community of Kress Lake, Washington. is a paper at the Aquatic Plant Management Society website.
 The following is the abstract from the publication:

 A dense mat-forming population of Eurasian watermilfoil (Myriophyllum spicatum L.) was interfering with fishing and recreation in a small western Washington lake.
 A low concentration (1.5 mg/L active ingredient) of the herbicide endothall formulated as Aquathol® K was used in 2000 to attempt to selectively control the Eurasian watermilfoil.
 Aquatic plant biomass and frequency data were collected before treatment, ten weeks after treatment and during the growing season for 3 additional years.
 Macrophyte data were analyzed to assess the herbicide's impacts on Eurasian watermilfoil as well as the rest of the aquatic plant community.
 Results showed a significant decrease in Eurasian watermilfoil biomass and frequency 10 weeks after treatment.
-The Eurasian watermilfoil continued to be present, but at a significantly reduced level through the remainder of the study (3 years after treatment).
+The Eurasian watermilfoil continued to be present, but at a significantly reduced level through the remainder of the study (three years after treatment).
 Of the native plant species, large-leaf pondweed (Potamogeton amplifolius Tucker.) frequency and biomass was significantly reduced after treatment.
 Common elodea (Elodea canadensis Rich.), muskgrass (Chara sp.
 Vallaint.) and bladderwort (Utricularia sp.
 L.) all increased significantly after treatment.

 In 2005 additional plant frequency data were collected following the same methods used in the original study.
 A table comparing the 2005 data to the pretreatment data from 2000 is below.